 Net earned premiums

-Core income improved $29 million for the second quarter of 2021 as compared with the prior year quarter primarily due to higher net investment income driven by returns in the limited partnership portfolio and better than expected morbidity in the long term care business, partially offset by unfavorable persistency.
+Core income decreased $37 million for the second quarter of 2022 as compared with the prior year quarter primarily due to lower net investment income.

 Corporate & Other

-Core loss increased $13 million for the second quarter of 2021 as compared with the prior year quarter primarily driven by lower allocated net investment income.
-The current quarter includes unfavorable development related to legacy mass tort exposures of $40 million compared with $50 million in the second quarter of 2020.
+Core loss increased $25 million for the second quarter of 2022 as compared with the prior year quarter.
+The current quarter includes a $51 million after-tax charge related to unfavorable prior period development largely associated with legacy mass tort abuse claims, including the recent Diocese of Rochester proposed settlement, compared with a $32 million after-tax charge in the second quarter of 2021.

 Net Investment Income

-Net investment income increased $57 million as compared with the prior year quarter.
-The increase was driven by limited partnership and common stock investments, which returned 8.3%, or $156 million for the second quarter of 2021 compared with 5.0%, or $84 million in the prior year quarter.
+Net investment income decreased $159 million as compared with the prior year quarter.
+The decrease was driven by lower LP and common stock investments, which lost (0.7)%, or $(15) million for the second quarter of 2022 compared with a return of 8.3%, or $156 million in the prior year quarter.

 About the Company